ayushCode27/ayush-devshark/README.md

 👋 Hello, I'm Ayush, a passionate full stack developer with a focus on building robust web applications using React and Spring Boot.
 With a blend of frontend and backend expertise, I thrive on crafting seamless user experiences while ensuring efficient data management and security on the server side

 🚀 On my GitHub, you'll find a collection of projects showcasing my skills and experience.
-From single-page applications powered by React to RESTful APIs and microservices developed with Spring Boot, each repository reflects my commitment to clean code, modular architecture, and continuous improvement.
+From single-page applications powered by React to RESTful APIs and microservices developed with Node.js, each repository reflects my commitment to clean code, modular architecture, and continuous improvement.

 🔧 Whether I'm debugging complex frontend logic or optimizing backend performance, I approach every challenge with curiosity and determination.
 I'm passionate about collaborating with like-minded developers, contributing to projects, and sharing knowledge within the tech community.